DanielleKoduru/DanielleKoduru/README.md

 # 👋 Hi, I'm Danielle

 ## About Me:
-I am a full stack developer with experience in customer support in software.
+I am a fullstack developer with experience in customer support in software.
 I was intrigued by development as I helped customers navigate bug and/or user issues, which brought me to [Lambda School's](https://lambdaschool.com) full stack web program.

 * 🌱 I’m a fullstack software developer
 * 📫 You can reach me at dakoduru@gmail.com